Monday, March 08, 2010

 1) Dave Marden (aka Jack London) lead vocals

-2) Dennis Edmonton vocals, lead guitar
+2) Dennis McCrohan (aka Dennis Edmonton) vocals, lead guitar

 3) Dave Hare keyboards